vignirk/sparkIt/README.md

 ### Clone and run!
 1. `git clone` this repo.
-2. `./gradlew run` in the repo's base folder.
+2. `./gradlew run` in the repo's base folder (`gradlew run` on Windows).
 3. Check out a random joke on [localhost:4567](http://localhost:4567).
 4. Check out a specific joke (number 5) on [localhost:4567/id/5](http://localhost:4567/id/5).

-To run SparkApp on another port ID, export PORT environmental variable to a valid integer port and it will be used.
+To run SparkApp on another port ID on a *nix OS, export PORT environmental variable to a valid integer port and it will be used.

 ```sh
 export PORT=1337